Dear Students and Parents,

 Idea for Languagearts AI

-While working as an AI Prompt Engineer, I concluded that critical thinking and excelling in a subject is more important than ever for students to compete with and manage AI in the future.
-As AI finds its way more into students' lives, it is crucial for them to learn how to answer questions or write by themselves instead of solely relying on AI and how to use it the "right" way; during my classes, I noticed students don't question the output of AI tools enough, which can have detrimental effects.
-To avoid these, I thought about ways to teach students how to use these tools in the best possible way, which is how Languagearts AI came to be. :-)
+While working as an AI Prompt Engineer and Data Annotator at Meta, I realized that critical thinking and truly excelling in a subject are more important than ever for students to compete with and manage AI in the future.
+As AI becomes more integrated into students' lives, it's crucial for them to learn how to think and write independently instead of solely relying on AI—and how to use it responsibly when they do.
+During my classes, I noticed students don't question AI output enough, which can have detrimental effects on their learning and critical thinking skills.
+This sparked an idea: What if I could teach students how to use these tools in the best possible way while strengthening their core language skills at the same time?
+That's how Language Arts AI came to be. :-)